niolabs/docs/docs/api/conventions.md

 The default configuration is shown.
 You can uncomment the default configuration and it will not change.
 To find your users and permissions in files other than `etc/users.json` and `etc/permissions.json`, uncomment the configuration and edit it.

-You can use different types of authentication, such as basic authentication and Jason Web Tokens, with {{ book.product }}.
+You can use different types of authentication, such as basic authentication and JSON Web Tokens, with {{ book.product }}.

 ### Basic Authentication (Basic Auth)